-We are seeking an experienced Senior Sessional Worker to join our team of staff and volunteers delivering:
+We are seeking casual Sessional Workers to join our team of staff and volunteers delivering the following services:

 Hours and working pattern:

-School holiday sessions: work on our holiday playschemes for children & young people – between 3 weeks and 6 weeks a year.
+- School holiday sessions: work on our holiday playschemes for children & young people

 Successful applicants will be required to provide references and undertake a criminal record (DBS) check.